YoussefMouaddib/free-motion/ReadMe.md

 Example:

-css
-Copy code
 ADD_PROJECT: {"Project Name": "SoC Design Blog", "Tags": ["CPU", "Writing"], "Next Step": "Outline article", "Summary": "Writing a technical blog about my CPU project", "Status": "In Progress"}

-🔄 Optional: Sync with Google Calendar
+🔄 Sync with Google Calendar

-If you prefer having your Notion tasks mirrored to Google Calendar, just connect your Notion calendar view to your Google Calendar from within Notion’s UI.
+If you prefer having your Notion tasks mirrored to Google Calendar,just connect your Notion calendar view to your Google Calendar from within Notion’s UI.
-No credentials, no API setup needed.
+No credentials, no API setup needed.And you'll have your schedule be updated on your google calendar.

+for any questions please feel free to email: youssefmouaddib11@gmail.com